 Today, the Schocken Library specializes in rabbinic literature, Jewish liturgy, and medieval Hebrew poetry.
 Among the library's holdings are thousands of photo reproductions of genizah fragments of Jewish poetry and an extensive collection of books and manuscripts on Jewish mysticism and Hasidism, early Yiddish books, halakhic literature, and Karaite literature.
 The personal library of Dr. Saul Lieberman, known as the Strook/Lieberman Collection, is also housed in the Schocken Library.

 The library's collections, indispensable resources for research, are open to the public and to scholars.
 Lectures and seminars arranged by the Schocken Institute are often accompanied by exhibitions of material from the collections.

 Special Archive of Eastern European Rabbinic Correspondences

 The Schocken Institute is also home of the Rabbi Moses Nahum Yerushalimsky archive.
 This collection consists of more than 25,000 archival items of announcements, petitions, invitations, and approbations from a leading late 19th-century rabbi, author, and communal leader of Polish and Russian Jewry.
 The archive contains a wealth of literary raw material on public issues, Jewish education, Jewish law and customs, and fascinating communal problems.
-With more than 6,000 letters and 4,000 postcards, the Yerushalimsky archive is now being scanned and cataloged for easy access.
+With more than 6,500 documents and 4,000 postcards, the Yerushalimsky archive is now being scanned and cataloged for easy access on the website.